vulcand/vulcand/documentation/source/proxy.rst

 .. code-block:: sh

- docker run -d -p 8182:8182 -p 8181:8181 mailgun/vulcand /go/bin/vulcand -apiInterface="0.0.0.0" --etcd=http://172.17.42.1:4001
+ docker run -d -p 8182:8182 -p 8181:8181 mailgun/vulcand:v0.8.0-alpha /go/bin/vulcand -apiInterface="0.0.0.0" --etcd=http://172.17.42.1:4001

 Don't forget to map the ports and bind to the proper interfaces, otherwise vulcan won't be reachable from outside the container.

-Using the vulcanctl from container:
+Using the vctl from container:

 .. code-block:: sh

- docker run mailgun/vulcand /opt/vulcan/vulcanctl status  --vulcan 'http://172.17.42.1:8182'
+ docker run mailgun/vulcand:v0.8.0-alpha /opt/vulcan/vctl status  --vulcan 'http://172.17.42.1:8182'

-Make sure you've specified ``--vulcan`` flag to tell vulcanctl where the running vulcand is.
+Make sure you've specified ``--vulcan`` flag to tell vctl where the running vulcand is.
 We've used lxc bridge interface in the example above.

 Docker trusted build
 ~~~~~~~~~~~~~~~~~~~~~

-There's a trusted ``mailgun/vulcand`` build you can use, it's updated automagically.
+There's a trusted ``mailgun/vulcand`` build you can use.
+The recommended version is `0.8.0-alpha`.

 Manual installation
 ~~~~~~~~~~~~~~~~~~~

-.. note:: You have to install go>=1.3 and Etcd before installing vulcand:
+.. note:: You have to install go>=1.3.1 and Etcd before installing vulcand:

 Install: